shazow/virtle/docs/getting-started/nixos-tiny/README.md

-# Getting started with tiny NixOS
+# Prototype: Tiny NixOS VM

 This example explores how close a genuine NixOS stage-2 system can get to the Alpine console example.
+Not recommended for production!

 The flake is a fair bit larger and more complex, but that's that's what it takes to turn off a bunch of things.
 There's room for more reduction!